 I topped my waffle stack with some extra filling and dusted the whole waffle tower with cinnamon and cocoa powder.

-This really doesn’t need any syrup.
+These Tiramisu Waffles really don’t need any syrup.
 As the mascarpone filling gets warm, it kind of melts in between the crannies of the waffles and makes a sweet sauce.

 This is actually a super-easy recipe, but has some pretty impressive flavors.